Piraeus Morning Visit on 27 July 2019

 The BLUE STAR DELOS seen in Piraeus.
 She has been hailed as the best day ferry in Greece since the moment she entered service with Blue Star Ferries back in 2011.

 In front of the BLUE STAR DELOS, I spotted a new ship for the first time in my life.
 It was the high speed ferry SUPEREXPRESS of Golden Star Ferries, which was spending her first-ever summer in Greece.

-In front of the SUPEREXPRESS, I spotted another high speed ferry: the SPEEDRUNNER III of Aegean Speed Lines, which was loading passengers and vehicles as she was also due to depart.
+In front of the SUPEREXPRESS, I spotted another high speed ferry, namely the SPEEDRUNNER III of Aegean Speed Lines, which was loading passengers and vehicles as she was also due to depart the port of Piraeus.

 The SUPEREXPRESS seen in Piraeus.
 She spent her debut season with Golden Star Ferries on the Piraeus-Paros-Naxos-Mykonos-Tinos-Andros-Rafina line, leaving from Piraeus in the morning and arriving in Rafina during the early afternoon.

 The SUPEREXPRESS, the most recent acquisition of Golden Star Ferries, seen resting in Piraeus.
 She was bought in late 2018 through a collaboration between Golden Star Ferries and Fast Ferries.
 This partnership was known as Golden Fast Ferries, and the ship was initially renamed GOLDEN EXPRESS.
 However, shortly before the start of the 2019 summer season, a dispute between the two operators led to the high speed ferry being fully acquired by Golden Star Ferries, and she was therefore renamed SUPEREXPRESS.

 The funnel of the SUPEREXPRESS, which resembles to the typical one found in the first large high speed craft built by the well-known Incat Shipyard, which is located in Australia.
 It was only painted in blue, without any logo or drawing being added.